Real-time developments affecting your SASSA grant updated 18 April 2026.

 SASSA grants can be collected through multiple channels.
 You do not need to collect on the exact payment date.
 Funds remain available in your account until you withdraw them.
 However, grants left uncollected for three consecutive months may be reversed.

-SASSA Gold Card (ATM)
+Postbank Card (ATM)

 Direct Bank Deposit